jfrsbg/dbt-project/README.md

 ## About data

-The source data is from http://insideairbnb.com/ and it's already pre-prepared for the course's instructors. pre-requistes/.
-You can find the data I'm working with in the data/ folder.
+The source data is from http://insideairbnb.com/ and it's already pre-prepared for the course's instructors.
+You can find the data I'm working with in pre-requistes/ folder.

 ## dbt connector
 Using dbt-snowflake connector